-The Sub-Fund may hold Cash with a maximum 20% of its net assets.
-In the best interest of the investors and subject to appropriate diversification, the Sub-Fund may, for a limited period of time and due to financial market conditions, hold up to 100% of its net assets in Cash and/or cash equivalents, such as deposits, money market instruments and money market funds.
+The Sub Fund may hold Cash with a maximum 20% of its not assets.
+In The Sub-Fund may hold Cash with a maximum 20% of its net assets.
+In the best interest of the investors and subject to appropriate diversification, the Sub-Fund may, for a limited period of time and due to financial market conditions, hold up to 100% of its net assets in Cash · and/or cash equivalents, such as deposits, money market instruments and money market funds.
 The Sub-Fund does not promote environmental or social characteristics and does not have sustainable investment as its objective as defined by Environmental, Social SFDR. and Governance Aspects The investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities.
 Investors should be aware that investments in this Sub-Fund are subject to the following specific risks: market risk, risk of volatility linked to investing in equities as well as interest rate risk and credit risk linked to investments in bonds.
-Other possible risks include currency, liquidity, emerging markets, counterparty and sustainability risks as well as risks inherent to investments in UCITS/UCIs and those inherent to the use of derivatives.
-Investment Risks investments in och 5, och and those inherent to the use of activatives.
-A description of the risks and of the likely impacts of sustainability risks on the returns of the instruments in the Sub-Fund is included in Chapter III of this Prospectus. in or time respectable The attention of investors is also drawn to the specific risks linked to investments in CoCos, ABS and MBS as described in Chapter III of this Prospectus.
+Other possible risks include currency, liquidity, emerging markets, counterparty and sustainability risks as well as risks inherent to Investment Bioles investments in UCITS/UCIs and those inherent to the use of derivatives.
+Investment Risks A description of the risks and of the likely impacts of sustainability risks on the returns of the instruments in the Sub-Fund is included in Chapter III of this Prospectus.
+The attention of investors is also drawn to the specific risks linked to investments in CoCos, ABS and MBS as described in Chapter III of this Prospectus.
 Global exposure Commitment approach. calculation method This Sub-Fund is intended for investors who are willing to invest and are looking for capital growth over the recommended holding period Investor Profile corresponding to more than 5 years ("Long Term") and for whom the level of risk in equities and equity securities of all sectors is appropriate, although they accept some exposure to bonds.
+Hee of Donahaal.
 The Sub-Fund is managed actively, i.e. the Investment Manager selects Use of Benchmark investments at its discretion.
 The Sub-Fund is not managed in reference to an index ("benchmark").
-The Net Asset Value ("NAV") is calculated twice a month as of the Valuation Day fifteenth and the last calendar day of each month, (each a "Valuation Day").
-The calculation day is the Business Day following the Valuation D.f C Day.
+The Net Asset Value ("NAV") is calculated twice a month as of the fifteenth and the last calendar day of each month, (each a "Valuation" Valuation Day Day").
+The calculation day is the Business Day following the Valuation Day.
 Reference Currency The Sub-Fund is denominated in Euro.
-Subscription/Redemption/Conversion Conversions are not allowed (in and out).
+Subscription/Redemptio Conversions are not allowed (in and out). n/ Conversion conversions are not allowed (in and odd).
 Receipt of orders Before 3.30 p.m.
-(Luxembourg time) each Valuation Day. receipt of orders Subscriptions and redemptions: Max.
+(Luxembourg time) each Valuation Day.
+Subscriptions and redemptions: Max.
 5 Business Days after the Payment Date applicable Valuation Day.
-Shares Capitalisation shares available in registered form to investors, at the Management Company's (acting as Global Distributor) discretion. i waa aa ee nen communis aa madaa as madaa distribulada ahaa ahaa ee
+L capitalisation shares available in registered form to investors, at the Shares Management Company's (acting as Global Distributor) discretion.